EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 }
 ```

-Struts 1 actions are singletons and extend base `Action` class.
+Struts 1 actions are singletons and extend the base `Action` class.
 Alternatively `DispatchAction` can be used instead of the base class.
 In either case, the `execute` method is the entry point in the action implementation.
 Actions have to be thread-safe and hence all the needed variables should be handled in method scope.
-Finally, execute method returns an `ActionForward` response.
+Finally, the execute method returns an `ActionForward` response.

-On the other hand, in Struts 2 a basic action class structure would be like this:
+On the other hand, in Struts 2 a basic action class structure would look like this:

 ```java
 public class MyAction extends ActionSupport {